I’m a New York based costume designer with experience across film, television, and live performance.

-Recent credits include serving as Assistant Costume Designer for Law & Order: SVU Seasons 26, 25, and 24, and for Nickelodeon’s The Really Loud House Season 1.
-I was the Costume Designer for the short film Sound Asleep and the episodic pilot Brownsville Bred (2021).
-I’ve also worked as a stylist for Ollie Pets Inc., Lovesac x KidSuper, Uplizna, and Ionis Pharmaceuticals.
+Recent credits include Assistant Costume Designer for Law & Order: SVU Seasons 27, 26, 25, and 24, ACD for Nickelodeon’s The Really Loud House Season 1, and Costume Designer for the short film Sound Asleep and episodic pilot Brownsville Bred (2021).
+Recently I’ve worked at Lead Stylist for commercial work with Lego, Ollie Pets Inc, Lovesac x KidSuper, Uplizna, and Ionis Pharmaceuticals.

-My work in film and television has led to strengths in team management, shopping and sourcing, scheduling and conducting fittings, interdepartmental collaboration, attending meetings, dressing background, working with graphics and more.
 With a strong foundation in live performance, I bring a solid understanding of budgeting, clear communication, and deep knowledge of historical costume, vintage fashion and custom garment builds.
 I hold an MFA in Costume Design from NYU Tisch School of the Arts, Design for Stage and Film.
+From television to independent film to modern dance, I’m always open to connect and discuss new collaborations.

 Read More